Data-Based System Representation and Synchronization for Multiagent Systems: CONCLUSIONS

 \section{CONCLUSIONS}

 This paper presented novel data-based solutions to the synchronization problem in multiagent systems.
-First, the problem with identical agents was considered and a solution using linear matrix inequalities was proposed.
-This procedure yields distributed static controllers for each agent, where no dynamic variables are required to obtain stability.
-Then, the output synchronization problem was solved for heterogeneous systems.
-This was achieved by means of dynamic control inputs that were obtained using measured data and without any knowledge of the leader or the followers dynamics.

-Future lines of research include investigating conditions to achieve synchronization in heterogeneous agents using LMIs as in \eqref{homsol}, as well as developing distributed controllers that are robust against noise in the data measurements.
+First, the problem with identical agents was considered and a solution using LMIs was proposed.
+This procedure yields distributed static controllers for each agent, where no dynamic variables are required.
+Then, the output synchronization problem was solved for heterogeneous systems by means of dynamic control inputs without any knowledge of the leader or the followers dynamics.
+As future work we will investigate conditions to achieve synchronization in heterogeneous agents using LMIs as in \eqref{homsol}, and develop distributed controllers that are robust against noise in the data measurements.